QCPolmer/Interactive-Fiction-Parchment-mod-script/README.txt

 --A mapping function (reads screen for worlds like 'north'/etc) (this gives directions in current room, and isn't perfect)

-To use it, open web-terminal and past script into it for a game running on 'parchment'
+To use it, open web-console (ctrl+k on firefox) & past script into it for a game running on 'parchment'
 (the tool for running interactive fiction)
 Browsers should give a warning about pasting to web-terminal.